Registration Details & Policies

 Each product owner in a session is required to bring the equipment listed below:

-• Hardware required for card operation.
-Examples: Portable server for LAN card or a device on the secondary side of a bridge.
-A hardfile power supply.
+- Hardware required for card operation.
+Examples: Portable server for LAN card, or a device on the secondary side of a bridge, or a power supply.

-• Switch vendors must bring their own endpoints for PCIECV and Link/Transaction testing.
-The endpoint needs to support 5GT/s or 8GT/s, and it needs to support the maximum link width supported by the switch device.
+- Switch vendors must bring their own endpoints for Gold Suite testing.
+The endpoint needs to support the product’s registration speed, and it needs to support the maximum link width supported by the switch device.
 Switch vendors must also bring their own system to plug into when testing the downstream ports of the switch as a system.

-• Repeater vendors must bring their own endpoints for PCIECV and Link/Transaction testing.
-The endpoint needs to support 5GT/s or 8GT/s, and it needs to support the maximum link width supported by the repeater device.
+- Retimer vendors must bring their own endpoints for Gold Suite testing.
+The endpoint needs to support the product’s registration speed and it needs to support the maximum link width supported by the retimer device.

 System Vendors | What to Bring: